Eye wrinkles

 Because this muscle contracts frequently during everyday expressions, the skin at the outer corners of the eyes can gradually develop visible lines over time.

-Lines around the eyes develop due to a combination of repeated facial movement and natural changes in skin structure.
+Wrinkles around the eyes develop due to a combination of repeated facial movement, natural changes in skin structure, and a broader part of the facial aging process.

 Muscle contraction